Skip to main content

 For the purposes of 3C do not include:

-• requests where access in the form sought was refused but access was granted in another form
+• requests where access in the form sought was refused but access was given in another form.

 For the purposes of 3D, only include requests transferred in full to another agency.